 As always, it's up to you and your personal budget, but we'd say for something basic with a few settings you should look around the $50 mark.

 If you want to go more premium and add in features like remotes and sensors, then explore the $100 - $140 area.

 Will a monitor light bar fit my screen?

-You'll have to check with the product listing itself to make sure, but in most case a regular flat screen monitor should be all good with a light bar.
+You'll have to check with the product listing itself to make sure, but in most cases, a regular flat-screen monitor should be all good with a light bar.